BiomedDAR/copula-tabular/docs/background/multivariate_gaussian.md

 math: katex
 ---

-# Elliptical-Contoured Distributions
+# Multivariate Gaussian Distributions

-## Definition of an Elliptical-Contoured Distribution
+## As a member of an Elliptical-Contoured Distribution
 For details, please refer to [Fang et al.](https://www.sciencedirect.com/science/article/pii/S0047259X01920172?ref=pdf_download&fr=RR-2&rr=7d05d3866a259fb6)

 Let $$Z$$ be a $$d$$-dimensional random vector that follows a stochastic representation $$\bm{\mu} + r\mathbf{A}\mathbf{u}$$